StefanosTzaf/OS/3_assignment/README.md

     (defined in the headerfile and easily modifiable).
 One semaphore for each position of the buffer ensures that only one process would be suspended there.
 The othe variable have to do with the positions of the buffer and wrap-around ability.
-    If we had not this buffer fcfs could not be assured while in one semafore are just suspended processes and wake up randomly.
+    If we did not have this buffer fcfs could not be assured while in one semafore are just suspended processes and wake up randomly.
 Now with one semaphore for every buffer position we know who came first.

-    However this can not be defined dynammicaly (shared memory segment has to ve defined before the execution).
-So there is an extra semaphore for exceeding visitors, intialized to MAX_VISITORS.
+    However this can not be defined dynammicaly (the shared memory segment has to ve defined before the execution).
+So there is an extra semaphore for exceeding visitors, initialized to MAX_VISITORS.
 Only when Fcfs buffer if full visitors will be suspended there
     (without fairness of fcfs in this case).

     Thex next sub-struct is about orders.
 For orders there is also a circular buffer to ensure that the first customer ordered